thrackle-io/rules-engine/docs/OVERVIEW.md

 ## Purpose

 This document offers a high level overview of the rules protocol - what it does and how it works.
-Read this to gain an initial understanding of the tron repo and the structure of the rules protocol.
+Read this to gain an initial understanding of the repo and the structure of the rules protocol.

 ## Glossary